UK royals travel to Boston with eye on environment prize

 With their three-day visit to Boston, focused on Prince William's initiative to find the environmental entrepreneurs of a new generation, supplemented with trips to an anti-poverty program, child development researchers and local flood defenses, the couple hope to demonstrate that they aren't the last remnants of a dying institution.
 Instead, Americans will see the younger face of a monarchy that is tackling important issues as it seeks to remain relevant in modern, multicultural Britain.

-Massachusetts Gov. Charlie Baker and Lt.
-Gov. Karyn Polito greeted the couple at Boston Logan International Airport before they headed to City Hall.
-Later, the couple planned to attend a Boston Celtics basketball game.
+Massachusetts Gov. Charlie Baker greeted the couple at Boston Logan International Airport, where they arrived aboard a commercial British Airways flight.
+From there, they headed to a formal welcome at City Hall.
+Later, they planned to attend a Boston Celtics basketball game.

 Upon landing, William thanked local residents “for their many tributes paid to the late queen,” noting that his grandmother recalled her 1976 bicentennial visit to Boston “with great fondness.”